hoodslide/holistic-vim-tmux/README.md

 ### Whatsit?

+Chances are if you're here, you already know the advantages of using tmux: you can leave your computer at work, and with a little SSH-fu you can pick up exactly where you left off, whether from home or from a tablet in a coffee shop.
+Or have someone else connect to your tmux session for free and easy remote pairing.

+Of course this requires console-mode vim (or emacs, or pico, or...).
+For those coming from MacVim or gvim, that means giving up GUI menus, some of your favorite key-bindings (ANSI terminals don't know WTF a Cmd key is), and learning to live with 256 colors.
+Surprisingly, mouse support is very good.

-There's a lot of interest in using vim and tmux together, but it's easy to get frustrated if you're just starting out, or even if you're "upgrading" from MacVim or gvim.
-What should be simple things like adding mouse support, or getting 256 colors to work consistently across clients can turn into a lot of Google.
-Worse, even though vim and tmux share a number of concepts, they each have their own terminology and independent key combinations to manage them.
-Tabs, panes, windows, sessions, workspaces, buffers... and once you start adding plug-ins, these key combinations only get more arcane, and sometimes clobber each other.
+Even though vim and tmux share a number of concepts, they each have their own terminology key-bindings to manage them.
+Tabs, panes, windows, sessions, buffers... and once you start adding plug-ins, these key-bindings only get more arcane, and sometimes clobber each other.

-Projects such as [SPF13](https://github.com/spf13/spf13-vim) and [Janus](https://github.com/carlhuda/janus) provide a collection of plugins and mappings for vim that work well together, but (for me anyway) tend to be slow, turn on a glut of unwanted features, and when something goes wrong it's not always obvious where to look.
-Like many vim users, I started over with just a package manager (Vundle), and added only the plugins I knew I would use.
-That's a growing list, but at least it means I'm learning them one-by-one, and configuring keybindings that make sense not just for the plugin but for vim and tmux as a whole.
+Projects such as [SPF13](https://github.com/spf13/spf13-vim) and [Janus](https://github.com/carlhuda/janus) provide a collection of plugins and mappings for vim that work well together, but (for me anyway) tend to be slow, turn on a glut of unwanted features, and *when* something goes wrong it's not obvious where to look.
+Like many vim users, I started over with just a package manager, then added plugins as I needed them.
+It's a growing list, but at least it means I'm learning them one-by-one, and configuring key-bindings that make sense not just for the plugin but for vim and tmux as a whole.

 If you want to do the same, fork this repo, comment out any plugin you don't recognize, and then start coding!